saurabhchoudhury/architecture-center/docs/guide/architecture-styles/event-driven.md

 ## Challenges

 - Guaranteed delivery.
 In some systems, especially in IoT scenarios, it's crucial to guarantee that events are delivered.
-- Processing events in order.
-- Exactly-once processing.
+- Processing events in order or exactly once.
+Each consumer typically runs in multiple instances, for resiliency and scalability.
+This can create a challenge if the events must be processed in order, or if the processing logic is not idempotent.

 ## IoT architecture